HISTORY

 civil war

-The city was an easy choice for this role as it boasted not only the production facilities ripe for conversion, but also a central location and an extensive transportation infrastructure.
-By 1863, the majority of Confederate war materiel was produced in Selma, employing over 10,000.
-In fact, The Selma Ordinance and Naval Foundry was one of only two locations (the other being Tredegar in Richmond) that produced the technologically superior Brooke rifle, a massive naval and coast defense cannon.
+In fact, the Selma Ordinance and Naval Foundry were one of only two locations (the other being Tredegar in Richmond) that produced the technologically superior Brooke rifle, a massive naval and coastal defense cannon.
 Additionally, the Selma works contributed to the production of at least five of the Confederacy’s Ironclads, including the CSS Tennessee.